joshuagl/specification/tuf-spec.md

   2. Otherwise, recursively search the list of delegations in order of appearance.

-    1. If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).

-    2. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]].
+    1. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]].

-    3. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any.
+    2. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any.
 Stop the search, and jump to step [[#fetch-target]] as soon as a delegation returns a result.